The Financial Cost of Trump’s War in Iran — and How It’s Hitting Americans’ Wallets

 More Expensive Food

-94%: The percentage of farmers who said that their financial situation has worsened or remained the same since last year.
+94%: Share of farmers who said that their financial situation has worsened or remained the same since last year.

 Washington Insiders Profiting While Working Americans Struggle:

-46%: the amount Northrop Grumman’s stock price increased as tension with Iran escalated and military operations expanded.
-Similarly, Lockheed Martin’s stock price soared bynearly 40%.
+46%: Increase in Northrop Grumman’s stock price as tension with Iran escalated and military operations expanded.
+Similarly, Lockheed Martin’s stock price soared by nearly 40%.

 Talking Points: